cristianandreon/Liquid/README.md

 # Liquid
-Liquid, Java Font-end and Back-end Framework for web developers
+Liquid, Font-end and Back-end FrameworkJava for Web Developers